scalanlp/nak/README.md

 # Nak

-Authors:
-* **Jason Baldridge** (jasonbaldridge@gmail.com)
-* **Dan Garrette** (dhg@cs.utexas.edu)

-See the NOTICE file for listings of other contributions that have been absorbed into Nak.

-## Introduction

-Nak is a library for machine learning and related tasks, with a focus on having an easy to use API for some standard algorithms.
-It is formed from the OpenNLP Maxent package, and the intent is to evolve it as a Scala library with further capabilities.
-It will be developed in particular with the natural language processing library [Chalk](https://github.com/scalanlp/chalk) in mind.
-Use of [Breeze](https://github.com/scalanlp/breeze) is likely in Nak's future.
+Nak is a Scala/Java library for machine learning and related tasks, with a focus on having an easy to use API for some standard algorithms.
+It is formed from [Breeze](https://github.com/scalanlp/breeze), [Liblinear Java](http://liblinear.bwaldvogel.de/), [the OpenNLP Maxent package](http://opennlp.apache.org/) and [Scalabha](https://github.com/utcompling/Scalabha).
+It is currently undergoing a pretty massive evolution, so be prepared for quite big changes in the API for this and probably several future versions.

-Like Chalk, the name Nak comes from one of Jason's son's stuffed elephants.
-(He really likes elephants.)
+We'd love to have some more contributors: if you are interested in helping out, please see [the #helpwanted issues](https://github.com/scalanlp/nak/issues/search?q=%23helpwanted) or suggest your own ideas.

 ## What's inside

+Nak currently provides implementations for k-means clustering and supervised learning with logistic regression and support vector machines.
+Other algorithms will be added soon, especially due to the planned merger of [breeze.learn](https://github.com/scalanlp/breeze/tree/master/learn) with Nak.
+(See [the ScalaNLP roadmap](https://github.com/scalanlp/breeze/wiki/ScalaNLP-Roadmap) for details.)

+See [the Nak wiki](https://github.com/scalanlp/nak/wiki) for (some preliminary) documentation.

-The latest stable release of Nak is 1.1.1.
-It includes:
+The latest stable release of Nak is 1.1.2.
+Changes from the previous release include:

-* Massive reorganization of the sub-packages.
-* Added nak.liblinear (using the Java liblinear package) and added nak.app.Classify that uses liblinear logistic regression solvers as well as GIS.
+* Incorporated breeze.data classes into nak.data and updated liblinear training and model use to work with these rather than the legacy opennlp classes.
+* Added nak.data.Featurizer and nak.core.FeaturizedClassifier, which handle turning raw data into collections of features.
+When combined with IndexedClassifier, the indexation of these features is handled automatically so that a user of the API doesn't need to ever worry about the low level and can focus on the data and feature extraction.
+* Added NakContext object (inspired by SparkContext), which provides a number of utility methods for getting classifiers up and running.
+* Added nak.example package, with example implementations for prepositional phrase attachment (PpaExample) and text classification (TwentyNewsGroupsExample).
+* Added nak.util.ConfusionMatrix class, which provides detailed error output.
+* Added ScalaTest and started writing BDD tests.
+* Refactored a lot of code to get rid of duplication.
+* Added code documentation to many classes and functions.

 See the [CHANGELOG](https://github.com/scalanlp/nak/wiki/CHANGELOG) for changes in previous versions.